-Master of Divinity students will choose six hours of field education from among the courses listed in the course descriptions THFE.
+Master of Divinity students will choose six hours of field education from among the courses listed in the course descriptions THFE, PAST, or INTS.

 SERVICE OPPORTUNITIES

 Service opportunities are made available through regular courses, special seminars, and campus guests.
 Service in the urban settings occurs in a rich variety of contexts, congregational styles, ministry models, and leadership styles.